+86-18806502077

 The Challenge: Bearing + Coupling Assembly

 In applications where a bearing supports a shaft that must also be mechanically coupled to another shaft or component, the conventional approach is to press or key a separate coupling onto the bearing inner ring.
 This layered assembly introduces cumulative tolerance errors, adds axial length and weight, and imposes structural limitations on load capacity.
-Our coupling integrated bearing eliminates the separate coupling by design.
+The question is whether the coupling function can be absorbed into the bearing itself, eliminating the separate component entirely.

 Shaft misalignment caused by separate coupling